MagicalPowers/burger/README.md

 * If you'd like to add a hip cheesesteak spot, do it!
 The page allows user-input in the form of a textbox and submit button.
 This should add the hip new spot to the list of yet-to-be-consumed cheesesteaks.

 * Now the question is cheese and accoutrements.
-I suggest "whiz wit" && "americam wit".
+I suggest "whiz wit" & "american wit".

 * If you normally finish your cheesesteaks early, as a bonus, try adding + "extra meat".